-- ▶ In the server list, select the box next to the server that you want to use. - ▶ Enter the user ID, domain name, and password that were provided by your administrator.
+- ▶ In the server list, select the box next to the server that you want to use. - ► If the server is configured for single sign-on then simply ensure that Set Credentials is unchecked.
+Otherwise, select Set Credentials and enter the user ID, domain name, and password that were provided by your administrator.